jnozzi/cocoadev.com/markdown/ReleasingNSWindowControllerWhenWindowCloses.md

 (Autorelease could be used above also.) *How come autorelease works when normal releasing does not???*

-Also a way to work around circular references (like with General/NSTimers) I do something like this:
+Also a way to work around circular references (like with NSTimers) I do something like this: